niku-raaz/imageFilter/README.md

-# AuraFX - Premium Image Filter Studio
+# IMage Editor

-AuraFX is a modern web application for real-time image editing and quick filter application.
+This is a modern web application for real-time image editing and quick filter application.
 Built with React (frontend) and Go (backend), it allows you to upload images, apply a variety of effects, and download the results—all in a beautiful, dark-themed interface.

 ---